Yyassin/floralyfe/WeeklyUpdates/week5/Abdalla_Abdalla_week5.md

     - Start learning some major componenets required in the project:
       - Websockets
       - Interaction with I/O devices through the raspeberry pi
-      - Interperatting different data from
+      - Interperatting different data from different sensors
 6. ***Is anything blocking you that you need from others?***?
     - Currently there is nothing blocking me or anything that I require from my group members